cieloaloy/cse15l-lab-reports/lab3.md

 ## Option 4: -F

+I found this one indirectly through the Wikipedia link, as I found the `-?` help option there and used it to find this one.
 This option will quit the `less` display if the text is shorter than a screen length.

 ```
 [cs15lwi23acc@ieng6-201]:Abernathy:310$ less -F ch1.txt